-There will be a pre-staked Hero Marker every mile covering the 143 plus mile route.
-Some markers may have multiple names.
+There will be a pre-staked Hero Marker every mile covering the 250 plus mile route.
+We run for over 700 heroes so some markers may have multiple names.
 The marker will have a date and time that the runners will arrive.
 The timing is very specific and will be listed by mile at specific intervals.

 If available they will hand those four flags to any supporters waiting at the marker (veterans, or supporters, not necessarily family).
 They will then read the name of the hero, branch of service and date of death.
 Then raise the flags in salute, touch them to American soil and will give those to the Fallen Hero's Gold Star Families if present, step back, come to attention and salute before continuing mission to the next Hero Marker.

 Runners will take turns carrying and placing the small flag sets.
 After salute the runners will pay respects to waiting immediate family members if present with a hug & small flags.

 Retrieve run flags from those holding and then begin next mile.
 This will be accomplished in 90 seconds or less.
 There will be no hesitation, other families are waiting ahead.
 Each segment is specifically accounted for, 10 minutes apart.
 Families can fellowship before and after runners arrive at that Hero Marker.